IBM's Shareholder Risk Is As Big A Problem As Quarterly Revenue

 Thomas J. Watson Sr., One Hundred Percent Club, 1926

 Most long-term shareholders seek a balance between risk and reward.
 It is one of the most basic questions an investment adviser asks a potential customer: “What is the amount of risk you want to bear for any given reward?”
-As was covered in a previous article, even though IBM (NYSE: IBM) has spent $190 billion on share buybacks, its twenty-first-century returns have under performed some common indexes.
+As was covered in a previous article, even though IBM (NYSE: IBM) has spent $190 billion on share buybacks, its twenty-first century returns have underperformed some common indexes.
 So far in this century, a long-term shareholder would have received higher returns by investing in a low-cost, index mutual fund.

-In addition to these subpar returns, there is a new, ever-growing risk: shareholder equity less goodwill.
+In addition to these subpar returns, there is a new, ever-growing risk: shareholders' equity less goodwill.
 This risk is exaggerated at IBM because of the corporation’s: (1) opaque handling of the successes and failures of its 177 acquisitions since 2001 and (2) inability to retain or make more productive the best-of-the-best of these acquired human assets.
-This means that IBM’s executive team has suffered the on-going loss of what financial analysts consider an “intangible.”
+This means that IBM’s executive team has suffered the ongoing loss of what financial analysts consider an “intangible.”

 IBM for almost two decades has been suffering continual losses of its most valuable, intangible asset: its human assets.
 Too many analysts downplay this trend not only at IBM but within the knowledge industry in general because, to them, human assets are intangible.
 But because of an accounting change in 2001, these human assets are now quite tangible.